Leverage, Influence, and the Jackknife in Clustered Regression Models: Reliable Inference Using summclust: Introduction

 \section{Introduction}

 It is now standard in many fields of economics and other disciplines to employ cluster-robust inference for the parameters of linear regression models.
 In the most common case, each of the $N$ observations is assigned to one of $G$ disjoint clusters, which might correspond to, for example, families, schools, villages, hospitals, firms, industries, years, cities, counties, or states.
 The assignment of observations to clusters is assumed to be known, and observations in different clusters are assumed to be independent, but any pattern of heteroskedasticity and/or dependence is allowed within each cluster.
-Under these assumptions, it is easy to compute cluster-robust variance matrices that yield asymptotically valid $t$-tests, Wald tests, and confidence intervals.
+Under these assumptions, a cluster-robust variance matrix, or CRVE, yields asymptotically valid $t$-tests, Wald tests, and confidence intervals.
 However, even when $N$ is very large, the resulting inferences may be unreliable when $G$ is not large or the clusters are not sufficiently homogeneous.

-The literature on cluster-robust inference has grown rapidly in recent years. \citet{CM_2015} is a classic survey article. \citet*{CGH_2018} surveys a broader class of methods for various types of dependent data. \citet*{MNW-guide} explores the implications of key theoretical results for empirical practice.
-As that paper discusses, there are at least two situations in which cluster-robust $t$-tests and Wald tests are at risk of over-rejecting to an extreme extent, even when $G$ is not small.
+The literature on cluster-robust inference has grown rapidly in recent years. \citet*{CM_2015} is a classic survey article. \citet*{CGH_2018} surveys a broader class of methods for dependent data. \citet*{MNW-guide} is a comprehensive guide to empirical practice.
+As it discusses, there are two situations in which cluster-robust $t$-tests and Wald tests are at risk of over-rejecting to an extreme extent, even when $G$ is not small.
 The first is when one or a few clusters are much larger than the rest, and the second is when the only ``treated'' observations belong to just a few clusters; \citet*{DMN_2019} discusses the first case, and \citet*{MW-JAE,MW-TPM,MW-EJ} discuss the second.
 In both of these cases, one cluster (or a few of them) has high leverage, in the sense that omitting this cluster has the potential to change the OLS estimates substantially.
 When that actually happens, a cluster is said to be influential.